sajjadGG/book-python/machine-learning/supervised-learning.rst

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

-Based on Fisher's linear discriminant model, this data set became a typical test case for many statistical classification techniques in machine learning such as support vector machines.

 .. figure:: img/iris-dataset-scatterplot.png
-    :scale: 50%
+    :scale: 75%
     :align: center

     Scatterplot of the Iris data set

+Based on Fisher's linear discriminant model, this data set became a typical test case for many statistical classification techniques in machine learning such as support vector machines.

 .. figure:: img/iris-k-means.png
     :scale: 50%